 The authors of some selected abstracts presented at MICROSERVICES2023 will be invited to contribute an original research paper to the special issue of Electronics (Q2) on “Microservices: Design, Programming, and Operations”.

 Please contact the chairs if you have questions.

 A submission should describe a talk to be given at the conference in the form of extended abstracts with a maximum of two pages for talks from industry and six pages for academic presentations (including references).
 Submissions can be based on work in progress, scientific work published or submitted for publication, practical experience reports, or practical tool demonstrations.
-They must further be prepared using the TBA template be in PDF format, printable in black and white on A4 paper, and interpretable by common PDF tools.
+They must further be prepared using the Conference LaTeX Template, be in PDF format, printable in black and white on A4 paper, and interpretable by common PDF tools.
 Submissions must be in English.